-Grandma's retro picnic cake recipes are so easy to make and perfect for times when you need a mouth-watering cake for picnics or a backyard family party.
+Grandma's vintage picnic cake recipes are so easy to make and perfect for times when you need a mouth-watering cake for picnics or a backyard family party.

 One Hundred Picnic Suggestions (1915)